figdice/figdice/README.md

 ## Features

 - **Fast, easy** and powerful Template Engine
-- **XML syntax** for your Templates: you gain built-in validation
+- **HTML syntax** for your Templates: FigDice brings a set of [extended attributes](https://github.com/figdice/figdice/wiki/The-FigDice-markup) to help you construct the logics.
-- Instructions are extended attributes inside your HTML tags: you can display your templates **WYSIWYG** in your browser/editor
+- You can display your templates **WYSIWYG** in your browser/editor
-- Manipulate your data with the help of a simple and powerful **expression parser**
+- Manipulate your data with the help of a simple and powerful [expression parser](https://github.com/figdice/figdice/wiki/Expression)
-- Built-in **i18n**, using keys/values from cached XML dictionaries
+- Built-in [i18n](https://github.com/figdice/figdice/wiki/Internationalization), using keys/values from cached dictionaries
 - Inclusions, loops, conditions, with a **non-intrusive syntax** inside the document
 - No programming required, for the Template designers
 - Hermetic separation between the application's layers (Presentation / Logics)